lnis-uofu/OpenFPGA/docs/source/manual/file_formats/bitstream_setting.rst

   The content of the ``pb_type`` data to be extracted.
 For example, ``content=".param INIT_i"`` means that the data will be extracted from the ``.param INIT_i`` line defined under the ``.blif model``.

-bit-related Settings
+overwrite_bitstream-related Settings
 ^^^^^^^^^^^^^^^^^^^^

-This is to allow user to set particular bit using full path in the hierarchy of FPGA fabric
+This is to allow user to set value of a list of bits which is represented using full path in the hierarchy of FPGA fabric

+This ``overwrite_bitstream`` settings has the highest priority than loading any external bitstream file

+Each bit to overwrite is represented by one ``bit`` child node/tag

-The following syntax are applicable to the XML definition tagged by ``bit`` in bitstream setting files.
+The following syntax are applicable to the XML definition tagged by ``bit`` node under ``overwrite_bitstream`` setting.

 .. option:: value="<0 or 1>"